mindspore-ai/community/working-groups/earth/README.md

 ## Method

-​We expect the applicant can conduct earth system modeling research based on MindSpore, and hope to get your valuable suggestions to MindSpore in the process.
+​We expect the applicant can conduct AI for Earth research based on MindSpore, and hope to get your valuable suggestions to MindSpore in the process.
 We will do our best to improve the capabilities of the MindSpore framework and provide you with the most powerful technical support.

 ## How to Join